-From 2022, Glenfield College will be introducing "MyMahi".
+In 2022, Glenfield College introduced "MyMahi".
 MyMahi is a digital platform that has been developed specifically for students so that they can better discover, develop and manage their future pathways.
 There are many features to this app for students, including